 Decimals should be indicated by points (not commas) after the whole number (for example 0.5; 0.001) and thousands by an extra space for figures over 9999, but not by commas or points (for example 1000, 20 500).

 Generic names of drugs should be used unless a proprietary name is directly relevant.
-Any specialized equipment, chemical or pharmaceutical product cited in the text must be accompanied by the manufacturer's web-address.
+Any specialized equipment, chemical or pharmaceutical product cited in the text must be accompanied by the manufacturer's name, town or web-address.

-In the end of the Material and methods section, authors should include specific information on ethical committee/institutional review board approval (e.g. name of the ethical committee, reference number and date of approval) and - if applicable - data protection authority permission.
+At the end of the Material and methods section, under a subheading called Ethical approval, authors must include specific information on ethical committee/institutional review board approval (e.g. name of the ethical committee, reference number and date of approval) and - if applicable - data protection authority permission.
 For the clinical trials, authors must provide the trial registration number and the name of the publicly assessable registry it is registered in.

 Present the findings in appropriate detail.
 Duplication between text and tables or figures should be avoided.
 Related subject matters should be joined in paragraphs (avoid one sentence paragraphs).